 5. A Congregation that Extends Itself to Friend-Making and Discipleship Mentoring

-To badly paraphrase the late great Meatloaf, one might think four out of five ain’t bad.
-However, like the game of horseshoes, getting close isn’t close enough.
+To badly paraphrase the late great Meatloaf, two out of three ain’t bad, or in this case, you might think that four out of five ain’t bad.
+However, like baseball and horse racing, close isn’t close enough.
 In fact, even if you are the hottest evangelist since Billy Graham, the apostle Paul, or even the great St. Peter, if your congregation isn’t adopting the new converts and members – if they’re friendly but not friend-making and disciple-mentoring, it’s going to all be for naught.
 In fact, this is the second-most common reason why churches don’t grow (the first being a pastor who’s not committed to church growth and opts out of spending significant time with the unchurched).

 Many, if not most, churches get a stray visitor who walks through the doors every now and again; however, in the US, 15 percent or fewer of those first-time visitors never return – and that number falls to 11 percent in the Mainline church.
 The reason the vast majority of visitors don’t return isn’t because the music was bad or the sermon was irrelevant.
 No, the number one reason first-time visitors don’t become returning guests is because the church was Walmart friendly – you know, “Good morning, Welcome to First Church” with no genuine conversation, no invitation to lunch or coffee later, and no attempt to build a relationship beyond the confines of the sanctuary (or the Sunday school classroom).